DjoserGenomics/djosergenomics.github.io/_posts/2025-08-13-Scroll-6-Ramses-Plots.md

 **That’s it!** You’ve successfully generated Visualizations and Plots using multiple R libraries and learned how to interpret them.

+If you want to continue, head over to the next scroll: [Thutmose's Trends]({{site_baseurl}}/Scroll-7-Thutmoses-Trends/), where we’ll Proceed to more advanced topics like Functional and Pathway Enrichment Analyses.

 Cultural Spotlight Incoming!

 ---